-- probability exists that the Group will achieve future economic benefits which can be assigned to the particular tangible fixed asset or intangible asset (higher than initially assessed, measured at e.g. by useful life, improvement of service quality, maintenance costs), - 2) acquisition price or production cost of tangible fixed assets and intangible assets can be reliably estimated.
+- probability exists that the Bank will achieve future economic benefits which can be assigned to the particular tangible fixed asset or intangible asset (higher than initially assessed, measured at e.g. by useful life, improvement of service quality, maintenance costs), acquisition price or production cost of tangible fixed assets and intangible assets can be reliably estimated. - 2)

-2.10.8.
-Amortisation
+Depreciation/amortisation 2.11.4.